beingfluid/You-Dont-Know-SN-APIs/glideexcelparser.md

 &nbsp;&nbsp;&nbsp;&nbsp;Though, ServiceNow documentation is very clear and pretty self-explanatory (along with the awesome, easy to understand examples), what lacks for this API documentation is a demo data sheet to visualize it better.
 So before proceeding furthur, Let's create a demo data sheet for ourselves:

+- Navigate to **All > Asset > Portfolios > All Assets**.
 ![1](./images2/2022-11-19%2010_23_47-Assets%20_%20ServiceNow.png)

+- Open the condition builder by clicking the **show/hid filter icon**; Build a condition as shown below and Click **Run** to apply the filter.
 ![2](./images2/2022-11-19%2010_27_55-Assets%20_%20ServiceNow.png)

+- Click the **personalize list icon** in the upper left corner.
 ![3](./images2/2022-11-19%2010_29_43-Assets%20_%20ServiceNow.png)

+- Remove the columns **Assigned to** and **Configuration item**.
 ![4](./images2/2022-11-19%2010_32_38-Assets%20_%20ServiceNow.png)

+- To export a list report as an Excel spreadsheet, right-click any column heading and select **Export > Excel**.
 ![5](./images2/2022-11-19%2010_36_34-Assets%20_%20ServiceNow.png)
 ![6](./images2/2022-11-19%2010_36_05-Assets%20_%20ServiceNow.png)

+- Click **Download**.
 ![7](./images2/2022-11-19%2010_39_00-Assets%20_%20ServiceNow.png)

+- Open the downloaded excel sheet.
 ![8](./images2/2022-11-19%2010_40_22-Assets%20_%20ServiceNow.png)

+- Notice the column headings.
 ![9](./images2/2022-11-19%2010_45_04-glideexcelparser.md%20-%20You-Dont-Know-SN-APIs%20-%20Visual%20Studio%20Code.png)

+- Let us apply some formatting to the excel sheet.
+However, it is not manadatory.
 ![10](./images2/2022-11-19%2010_50_31-glideexcelparser.md%20-%20You-Dont-Know-SN-APIs%20-%20Visual%20Studio%20Code.png)

+&nbsp;&nbsp;&nbsp;&nbsp;I have marked **Asset tag** as Yellow to indicate it is a mandatory field. similarly, **Model category**, **Display name** (indicating Model) & **Company** are marked in Red to indicate they are both mandatory and reference fields. **State**, **Substate** & **Cost** are not mandatory and hence marked in Green.

 ### Creating a fix script

 &nbsp;&nbsp;&nbsp;&nbsp;It is not necessary to create a fix script for our use case.
 But, it is always a good idea to test if our code is working as expected.
-And Fix script always seems to be a better choice than Background script.
+And Fix script always seems to be a better choice than Background script cause of it's capabilities.
 Also, In order to test our APIs with the demo sheet that we did create, It needs to be in the platform as an attachment.
 Fix script can also solve that purpose in this case.
 So let's go ahead and create a fix script and attach our demo sheet to it:

+- Navigate to **All > System Definition > Fix Scripts** & Click **New**.
 ![11](./images2/fix_script_1.png)

+- Provide some meaningful **Name** & **Description** and Click **Submit**.
 ![12](./images2/fix_script_2.png)

+- You will be redirected back to list view. **Open** the recently created fix script.
 ![13](./images2/fix_script_3.png)

+- Click the **attachments icon**.
 ![14](./images2/fix_script_4.png)

+- Click **Choose Files** or **Browse**, depending on your browser, and navigate to a file.
+Then, Click **Attach**.
 ![15](./images2/fix_script_5.png)

+- Notice that our demo data sheet appears in the Current file attachments list; Close the dialog box.
 ![16](./images2/fix_script_6.png)

+- Our demo data sheet also appears at the top of the form.
 ![17](./images2/fix_script_7.png)

 ### Testing GlideExcelParser APIs